boltops-tools/google-ssl-cert/README.md

     NAME                            TYPE          CREATION_TIMESTAMP             EXPIRE_TIME                    MANAGED_STATUS
     google-ssl-cert-1               SELF_MANAGED  2021-10-13T13:17:04.192-07:00  2022-10-12T17:22:01.000-07:00

+The cert name will also be saved to Google Secret Manager so you can later reference it.

 ## Setup

 * The env var `GOOGLE_PROJECT` and must be set.